etcoding/FakeTextGenerator/Readme.markdown

 ﻿FakeTextGenerator
 ==========

-This library allows to create dummy text reminding real one, not dissimilar to lorem ipsum.
-However, this library works by analyzing real texts , and can be used to geneate texts in various languages (or, rather, code pages - it does not generate real words).
+This library allows creating dummy text reminding real one, not dissimilar to lorem ipsum.
+However, this library works by analyzing real texts and can be used to generate texts in various languages (or, rather, code pages - it does not generate real words).
 The analyzing algorithm is a bit naive, probably, but it works fairly well for generating text that doesn't look like a fully random collection of characters, yet does not distract the reader.

-I've created this code when I needed to populate a bunch of User objects for test purposes, and needed to name them with something better than user1, user2, etc.
+I've created this code when I needed to populate a bunch of User objects for test purposes and needed to name them with something better than user1, user2, etc.

-Right off the bat this library can be used to generate English-like words, texts, and names - see code samples below.
-To generate texts in other code pages it can be fed with texts in desired codepage.
+Right off the bat, this library can be used to generate English-like words, texts, and names - see code samples below.
+To generate texts in other code pages it can be fed with texts in the desired codepage.
 The texts should be fairly sizeable, in tens to hundreds Kbs.
-It will work off smaller texts, but result will be more like just a random string.
+It will work off smaller texts, but the result will be more like just a random string.

 It is also available as a Nuget package.

 Usage:
 ------